sanaishere/appointment/README.md

-# appointment:this is a project to give appointments for patients based on staff time,and etc.
+# appointment:
-i try to use simple graphql,
+this is a project to give appointments for patients based on staff time,and etc. i try to use simple graphql,nest js,mongoose,cookies,other technologies